DannyCornelisse/todo-app/readme.md

 - start robomongo
 - go to right database
 - select desired collection/endpoint
-- doubleclick to see data
+- doubleclick to see datas